studentmtk/docs-nibiru/docs/ecosystem/nibi-perps.md

 - **Minimize latency during periods of high volatility.**
 - **Minimize the imbalance in open interest.**
 - **Increase the number of unique traders on the platform.**
-- **Reduce the bleeding of the ecosystem fund**: One of the top priorities on the Nibiru Perps protocol it to keep the funding rates of the listed perps at parity to all other perpetual futures exchanges while monitoring the opportunity for arbitrageurs.
+- **Reduce the bleeding of the Ecosystem Fund**: One of the top priorities on the Nibiru Perps protocol it to keep the funding rates of the listed perps at parity to all other perpetual futures exchanges while monitoring the opportunity for arbitrageurs.

 Nibi-Perps is currently on private testnet.